What is Cornice in architecture?

 Uses of Cornice in architecture

-5. It can be used for residential and commercial buildings
+- It can be used for residential and commercial buildings.

 Materials used for Cornice

-Cornice can be constructed with different materials like wood, Plaster of Paris (POP), Medium Density Fibreboard (MDF), gypsum, Paper-covered gypsum or plaster, glass-reinforced concrete (GRC), etc.
+Ancient cornice was made of mainly wood and stone.
+But in todays modern world it can be constructed with materials like metal, Plaster of Paris (POP), Medium Density Fibreboard (MDF), gypsum, Paper-covered gypsum or plaster, glass-reinforced concrete (GRC), hardwood, timber, polyurethane, etc.

 Difference between Cornice and Crown Molding